Locally involutive semigroups: The classifying topos of a left involutive semigroup

-where $\psi$ is a left $*$-homomorphism.
+where $\psi$ is a \emph{left $*$-homomorphism}.

-\begin{remark} Thus, the objects and morphisms we have chosen for $\cX(S)$ are generally not the same kind of morphism between semigroups.
-We must take left $*$-homomorphisms as morphisms and not $*$-homomorphisms, at least for the purposes of explaining the adjointness $\Lambda\adj\Gamma\,$, because the counit of the adjointness is generally a left $*$-homomorphism (Prop.\ \ref{prop:counit}). \end{remark}
+\begin{remark} The class of morphisms we have chosen for $\cX(S)$ is larger than the class representing the objects.
+We must take left $*$-homomorphisms as morphisms and not $*$-homomorphisms, for the purpose of describing the adjointness $\Lambda\adj\Gamma\,$, because in general its counit is \emph{not\/} a $*$-homomorphism, so that Prop. \ref{prop:counit} is valid with the proposed definition of $\cX(S)\,$. \end{remark}